zphixon/clave/README.md

-# piccolo
+# clave

-Piccolo is a MIDI synthesizer language that allows you to write music textually rather than with notation.
+Clave is a MIDI synthesizer language that allows you to write music textually rather than with notation.